by Brian Hioe

 Violent interactions with police were minimal in the period between 318 and 324 when large crowds began to gather nightly around the Legislative Yuan.
 More controversial, however, were the razor-sharp wire barriers set up by police around the Legislative Yuan in order to block off access.
 So controversial were these barriers, with pictures circulated on the Internet, that they were later withdrawn, to be replaced by less menacing-looking, and less obviously physically threatening barriers.
 This type of barriers was only used minimally after the public backlash that came from their original deployment.

 It was, of course, 324 which would foreground police violence for the rest of the movement.
 The police reaction against the group of protestors that sought to break into the Executive Yuan, Taiwan’s executive branch of government, on the night March 23rd was probably the height of police violence during the movement.
 Use of force to drive out protestors, including beatings with batons, was evidenced in the widely circulated photos of bleeding individuals.
 Though less publicized, there were also incidents in which barriers closed upon protestors, crushing them.
-But most dramatically the night saw the first firing of water cannons during the Sunflower Movement.
-This seems to have quite possibly been the first use of water cannons since Martial Law in Taiwan.
+But most dramatically the night saw the first firing of water cannons during the Sunflower Movement, one of the few uses of water cannons since the end of Martial Law in Taiwan.

 Confrontation with police during the night of the attempted Executive Yuan occupation.
 Visible in the window is a student occupier in the Executive Yuan.
 Photo credit: Brian Hioe